stellarwp/telemetry/README.md

 ```

 ## Saving Opt-In Status on a Settings Page
-When implementing the library, settings should be available for site administrators to change their opt-in status any time.
-The value saved must be `1` or `2` for active and inactive statuses respectively.
+When implementing the library, settings should be available for site administrators to change their opt-in status at any time.
+The value passed to `set_status()` should be a boolean.

 ```php
 add_action( 'admin_init', 'save_opt_in_setting_field' );